 NB: if you don't see the other nodes there (whereas they should be there), it's probably due to a network issue.
 By default, Cellar uses multicast to discover the nodes.
 If your network or network interface don't support multicast, you have to switch to tcp-ip instead of multicast.
-See [Core Configuration|hazelcast] for details.
+See Core Configuration section for details.

 NB: in Cellar 2.3.x, Cellar used both multicast and tcp-ip by default.
 Due to a change in Hazelcast, it's no more possible to have both.
 Now, in Cellar 3.0.x, the default configuration is multicast enabled, tcp-ip disabled.
-See [Core Configuration|hazelcast] for details.
+See Core Configuration section for details.